orsolyasz/Coding-Three-ML-Summer2022/week8-finalproject/README.md

 #### GENDER TEST 2: -PERSON

-After a while, I started feeling like perhaps the word "person" was also an overbearingly powerful word, pulling everything into masc teritory.
+After a while, I started feeling like perhaps the word "person" was also an overbearingly powerful word, pulling everything into masc territory.
 My dilemma became: if this was the case, that would be revealing in itself, but it would still stop me from seeing the effect of other words appropriately.
 So, I ran a test where the prompt was literally only to show a portrait of a person - and yes, it was overwhelmingly masc.
 Keeping this in mind, I then tried a number of my previous prompts without the word "person" in it, to try to really focus on the representations of the actual characteristics I was looking at.
 {IMAGES HERE}